On Lightness, or, How I Found Peace Within Myself

 When it came down to it?
 I didn’t really need to do much, other than to sit and be present with myself.
 How I found peace wasn’t so much a huge ordeal, something to eternally strive towards, or aspire to.

 Nope.
-How I found peace just meant, as cliche as it sounds, I had to find it within myself.
+It just meant, as cliche as it sounds, I had to connect within myself.

 Have you had a similar experience?
 Are you still looking?
 I’d love to hear your “how I found inner peace” stories in the comments.